It’s 2 p.m., your eyelids feel heavy, and your focus is fading. Over 60% of workers experience this infamous energy slump.

 -

-Matcha – Stable focus
+Matcha – Stable concentration

 Best time: around 9 a.m. -

-Black coffee – Classic but in moderation
+Black coffee – Classic but to be measured

 Best time: morning and early afternoon. -